 for computation of grade point averages.

-Enrollment in the College of Veterinary Medicine is limited.
+Enrollment in the College of Veterinary Medicine &

-outstanding credentials will also be considered for up to ten
+states who have outstanding credentials will also be considered for

 Office of the Dean